weverkley/claudiomiro/README.md

 ![Claudiomiro](https://github.com/samuelfaj/claudiomiro/blob/main/claudiomiro.png?raw=true)

-**Send your prompt — it decomposes, codes, reviews, builds, tests, and commits autonomously, in parallel.**
+**Send your prompt — it decomposes, codes, reviews, builds, tests, and commits autonomously, in PARALLEL.**

-Turn days of complex development into a fully automated process — without sacrificing production-grade code quality.
+With an army of AI agents, turn days of complex development into a fully automated process — without sacrificing production-grade code quality.

 **Works With:**
 - ✅ `claudiomiro --claude`